catalyzeio/paas-cli-reference/source/paas/cli/sections/environments.md

 Usage: `catalyze environments [OPTIONS]`

-  Lists all environments you own.
+  Lists all environments to which you have access.

 Options: